roq-trading/roq-api/README.md

 Our solutions offer all the relevant tooling from initial research and testing all the way to the deployment of fully automated trading strategies.
-Our solutions work well with popular open sourced solutions to allow our clients to reduce total costs.
+Our solutions work well with popular open sourced solutions to allow our clients to reduce total cost of ownership.
 </dd>
 <dt><strong>Do I have to sign a contract or NDA to start using your product?</strong></dt>
 Trivial examples, demonstrating how to implement various aspects of trading strategies, are free and can be accessed from
 <a href="https://github.com/roq-trading/roq-samples">GitHub</a>.
-You can also use the free to download simulator binaries for testing your own trading strategies without contacting us.
+You can also use the free to download simulator binaries for testing your trading strategies without having to contact us.
-However, ***the gateways are not free*** and will require a license file issued only after you have entered into a contractual license agreement with us.
+However, **the gateways are *not* free** and will require a license file issued only after you have entered into a contractual license agreement with us.
 </dd>